anythingcodes/gatsby-casper/src/content/2020-in-review.md

 ![Gross rotten gloor](img/2020-12-27/gross.jpg)

 There was originally carpet with no moisture-resistant material beneath.
-We discovered several rotted floor plates and other structural 2x4s as we started to peel back the layers of the bathroom.
+We discovered several rotted floor plates and other rotten structural 2x4s as we started to peel back the layers of the bathroom.

 ### After